 Health & Well-being

-“Because singing is visceral (relating to, or affecting, our bodies), it can’t help but effect change” says Suzanne Hanser, chair of the music therapy department at Berklee College of Music, Boston.
+“Because singing is visceral (relating to, or affecting our bodies), it can’t help but affect change,” says Suzanne Hanser, chair of the music therapy department at Berklee College of Music, Boston.

 Studies of human emotional response have found that participating in musical activity can bring more enjoyment than many other leisure activities, enhancing our willingness to interact with others, and “at least one study has suggested that involvement in the arts, including as a spectator, can prolong your life.”
 (Kaufman, 1999)

 Professor Graham Welch tells us that people who sing are healthier than people who don’t.
 Singing exercises the lungs and tones up the intercostal muscles and diaphragm.
 Singing also causes deeper breathing than many other forms of exercise, opening up the respiratory tubes and sinuses as well as increasing aerobic capacity.
 This leads to a greater intake of oxygen, benefiting the heart and circulation, and decreasing muscle tension.
 (Welch & Thurman, 1997, White, 2001)

 Further studies have linked singing with a lower heart rate, decreased blood pressure, and reduced stress.
 In Hancox’s study on the perceived benefits associated with active participation in choral singing, 84 members of a university college choral society were surveyed to see whether they felt there were ways in which participation in the choir may have benefited their health and well-being.
 Some participants reported feeling more positive, feeling more alert and feeling spiritually uplifted.
 With respect to health benefits, 84% of participants gave responses, of which the main themes related to improved lung function and control over breathing, improved mood and stress reduction.
 The study showed that significantly more women than men experienced feelings of well-being and relaxation.
 (Hancox, 2001)